genterist/openMRS-Security/1-OWASP-Assesment/A5 - Security Misconfiguration - Default username and password.md

 ### * Description

-This test verified there is no default username and password which can bu used by hacker.
+This test verifies there is no default username and password which can be used by hackers.

 ### * Precondition
 1. A local computer with administrator privilege